jsyk/x65/doc/ioregs-nora.md

     $9F51           SYSCTRL                         System control / reset trigger.
                                         [7] bit UNLOCK: to prevent unintended system resets, the SYSCTRL must be first unlocked by writing 0x80 into the register.
-                                        [6] unused
-                                        [5] unused
-                                        [4] unused
+                                            This bit always reads 0.
-                                        [3] bit ABRT02: writing 1 (after UNLOCKing) will enable ABORTing of 65C02-only opcodes
+                                        [6] bit ABRT02: writing 1 (after UNLOCKing) will enable ABORTing of 65C02-only opcodes
-                                            encountered during the Emulation mode of the 65816 processor.
+                                            encountered during the Emulation mode of the 65816 processor: BBR, BBS, RMB, SMB.
-                                            Software can emulate the behaviour of the 65C02 instructions in the ABORT handler.
+                                            Software should then emulate the behaviour of the 65C02 instructions in the ABORT handler.
+                                        [5] unused, write 0
+                                        [4] unused, write 0
+                                        [3] unused, write 0
-                                        [2] bit NORARESET: writing 1 (after UNLOCKing) will trigger NORA reset - bitstream reloading.
+                                        [2] bit NORARESET: writing 1 (after UNLOCKing) will trigger a hard NORA reset - bitstream reloading.
+                                            This bit always reads 0.
-                                        [1] bit CPUSTOP: writing 1 (after UNLOCKing) will stop the CPU.
+                                        [1] bit CPUSTOP: writing 1 (after UNLOCKing) will stop the CPU forever.
+                                            This bit always reads 0.
                                         [0] bit CPURESET: writing 1 (after UNLOCKing) will trigger CPU reset sequence.
                                             Note: ROMBANK or any other registers are not affected!
+                                            This bit always reads 0.

 The next three registers control the *SPI-Master* periphery in NORA.
 The SPI-Master can access NORA's UNIFIED ROM (really the SPI-Flash primarilly for NORA bitstream), and the SPI bus on UEXT port: